Skip to content

 3. Numerous studies show that physical activity significantly reduces the risk of several types of cancer, including colon, breast, and prostate cancer.

-4. Exercise acts like a biological anti-dementia program, as it improves brain circulation and stimulates the formation of new nerve cells.
+4. Exercise acts like a biological anti-dementia program, as it improves blood flow to the brain and stimulates the formation of new nerve cells.
 Especially endurance training!

 5. From age 40, we lose muscle mass.
-Strength training is one of the most important factors for a long autonomous life, as it protects against weakness, falls, fractures, and loss of independence.
+Strength training is one of the most important factors for a long, autonomous life, as it protects against weakness, falls, bone fractures, and loss of independence.

-6. Exercise changes the gut flora toward greater diversity of healthy bacteria—a crucial factor for the immune system, metabolism, and inflammation regulation.
+6. Exercise changes the gut flora towards a greater diversity of healthy bacteria–a crucial factor for the immune system, metabolism, and inflammation regulation.

 Arnold Schwarzenegger once put it aptly: “The day has 24 hours.
 You sleep six hours–that leaves 18.
 Don’t tell me you don’t have time to train.”
 Of course, that’s exaggerated.
 But the core is true: Exercise doesn’t require two hours daily.
 Just 150 minutes of activity per week are enough to drastically reduce the risk of many diseases.
 That’s just 20 minutes a day.